Last Updated on

 We have not set up another staging site as of July 2018, but we suspect we will need one when the Gutenberg WordPress updates come out.
 If we did not have the ability to us a staging site we might be freaking out over those updates.

 To utilize the Siteground staging sites, you need to be on the GoGeek plan.
 We went ahead and did it before we hit the suggested pageview limits of 25,000 per month.
 It is not a restricted number of visitors in a month, but we suspect you could expect to see some slowdowns much past this point.
 GoGeek is suitable for around 100,000 page views in a month.
+See the updated information at the bottom of this post for an alternative when approaching this level.

 He said to give them 10 minutes and it would be live.
-Patience is not one of my virtues. not even sure it’s in my vocabulary most days.
+Patience is not one of my virtues.
+Not even sure it’s in my vocabulary most days.

 I busied myself with dog duty outside, during a surprise winter weather advisory.